 The Youth Education program promotes music education in schools by introducing exposure to classical music, reinforcing interest through live performances, and, thereby, developing future audiences.
 Volunteers serve as ushers and monitors when live music programs are held at the school or in other area venues.

 Volunteers for Youth Education must enjoy interacting with children and have good communication skills.

-Volunteers must be able to follow directions, communicate clearly and help provide a positive competition experience for the musician.
+Volunteers need to be friendly and courteous and provide a positive competition experience for the musician.